Anti-Stalking Orders in D.C.

 Will I need a lawyer to represent me?

 Unable to afford a lawyer, most parties will appear pro se.
 That is, they will represent themselves.
-Such cases are usually resolved that day.
+Such cases are usually resolved the day of the initial hearing.
 Although the judge can be expected to step in to protect the interests of both parties, this is no substitute for experienced counsel, both to advise you during the process and, if necessary, to contest the ASO at a hearing.
 The rules of evidence are complicated and, in many cases, counterintuitive.
 The rules for admitting exhibits, for example, can be complicated.
-So too are the rules that prohibit the introduction of hearsay evidence
+So too are the rules that prohibit the introduction of hearsay evidence.

 Can I force the other party to pay for my lawyer?